rcmaniac25/stethoscope/Docs/Tasks.md

 	- May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread
 - Determine program arguments and the config file usage (are they redundent?
 Complementary?
 Can I setup everything with program arguments?)
 - Add logging (ironic... a log handling system, writing it's own logs).
 Will be useful when trying to figure out what went wrong with accesing remote logs and doing more advanced work.
+- Proper IQbservable support in RegistryStorage (and maybe additional storage options)
 - Support remote logs
 - (large) With larger logs, start to flesh out LogRegistry... maybe allow LINQ usage so components of logs can be searched through.
-    - Also try to figure out a good way to represent all this, as the idea seems like a DB.
-But it would be a DB with a dictionary... and that implies a NoSQL DB.
-    - If I abstract LogRegistry (which I already did), and make a factory (*sigh* too soon...), I can easily swap the internals from "keep list of log entries" to some specific DB
-    - Needs to support multiple sources (so there may be logs from same time but different log files), and how to query through that
+    - [Done?]
+Needs to support multiple sources (so there may be logs from same time but different log files), and how to query through that
     - How much metadata do we want? (log file names, sources, etc.)
     - Can we parse sub-logs?
 Like, running an inner process that makes it's own logs (different style, different functions, etc.)... but it outputs to the same log handler.
 End result: all the logs show up as "myLogHandler: {sublog}"
 	- How can we handle log-level structures?
 As in, some loggers can have a single log line and still write when a function started and when it ended.
 Knowing something like that would mean that instead of needing to guess at the start and end of a function, or requiring a templeted system, I can just look at a log and say "start and end" and move on.